 I have been awarded in the salon business, 2nd/State 6th Nationally in competitions, and I have taught other salons, invented, and tested products.
-I also have won awards in writing, art and photography; hence, all and all,, it is the experience of learning, being in the presenset, what binds all as one, in this world of constant moving images and the interconnections, the intricacies that intrigues me.
+I also have won awards in writing, art and photography; hence, , it is the experience of learning, being in the presenset, what binds all as one, in this world of constant moving images and the interconnections, the intricacies that intrigues me.
 This is why i take all types of photography.

 I am limited on mobility, and had been house bound for the past 15+yrs, during that time I taught myself photography, digital cameras had just came out, so, I bought my first Mac computer and Photoshop, again I had to self teach myself, I feel this is the best way for me to create and learn, though I had some help watching my children.

 Since I was not able to walk, excersise, do normal activities, I just wanted to live.
 My weight dropped to 140+ pounds, to help, my wife would drive me around and take photographs, it then progressed to her holding me steady, (a human tripod!)
 It then got to the point of being able to walk small distance.
 I went a year on a feeding tube to get healthy enough for the Achalasia operation, so I could eat after the open heart, it was a three year period waiting, , I found my self incapacitated again.